 What are you looking for in a candidate?

-We are looking for Indigenous women who demonstrate some leadership experience in their organizations or communities, who are highly motivated to continue their learning and leadership journeys.
-Participants should be willing to share their knowledge with others and respect the diversity that others bring, be passionate about their communities, and want to make a difference in their development.
+We are looking for Indigenous women who demonstrate some leadership experience in their communities or organizations, who are highly motivated to continue their learning and leadership journeys.
+It would be best if you were willing to share your knowledge with others and respect the diversity that others bring, be passionate about their communities, and want to make a difference in their development.

 How do you select participants?

-A selection committee will review information provided on application forms, including education, experience, and the candidate’s statement of interest in addition to meeting the requirements noted above.
-Telephone or Skype calls, or an email exchange will take place with shortlisted candidates to finalize selection.
+A selection committee will review the information provided on your application form, including education, experience, and your statement of interest in addition to meeting the requirements noted above.
+Telephone or Skype calls, or email exchange will take place with shortlisted candidates to finalize the selection.

 What costs are covered by my scholarship?

 Successful candidates will receive a full program scholarship.
-This includes the following:
+The scholarship includes the following:

 - Actual and reasonable (economy class) travel to and from Antigonish, NS and the location from which they are travelling (this may be air or ground travel or combination of both);

-- University accommodation and meals during on-campus program;
+- University accommodation and meals during the on-campus program;

 - Tuition and materials for program duration;

-- Mentorship and facilitator support during community engagement portion of program.
+- Mentorship and facilitator support during the optional community engagement project portion of the program.